The loop equations for noncommutative geometries on quivers: Applications

 It follows that $ \Tr \big[ P(z) P(z)^* \big] = \sum_{\beta, \alpha } z_\beta z^*_\alpha \hol \beta \cdot (\hol \alpha)^* = \sum_{\beta, \alpha\in \Omega_v(Q) } z_\beta z^*_\alpha \hol( \beta \bar \alpha) \geq 0$ independently of the $z$-tuple; this is preserved by expectation values, i.e.

 which is an equivalent way to state the positivity $\mathcal M \succeq 0$ of the matrix $\mathcal M \in \C [\![N,f_0,f_1,\ldots,f_d ]\!]$ whose entries are given by

-for any ordering of the loops $\{\beta_1,\beta_2,\ldots\} \subset \Omega_v(Q)$ at the fixed vertex $v$.
+for any ordering of the loops $\{\beta_1,\beta_2,\ldots\} \subset \Omega_v(Q)$ at the fixed vertex $v$, as illustrated by Figure \ref{fig:LoopMatrix}.
 The positivity of $\mathcal M$ is clearly independent of the way we order these loops, as a conjugation by a permutation matrix (which is a unitary transformation) will not change the eigenvalues of $\mathcal M$.

 The paths $\beta_i$ and $\beta_j$ feeding the matrix \eqref{Mmatrix} need only to satisfy $s(\beta_i)=s(\beta_j)$ and $t(\beta_j)=t(\beta_i)$ so that $\beta_i\bar \beta_j$ is a loop; the assumption that $\beta_i $ and $\beta_j$ themselves are loops is not essential.
 The choice for the matrix \eqref{Mmatrix} with loop entries is originally from \cite{Kazakov:2024ool}, who pushed forward the bootstrap for lattice Yang-Mills theory.
 The techniques of \cite{LinBootstrap} were implemented for fuzzy spectral triples for an interesting kind of hermitian matrix \cite{Hessam:2021byc} and a hermitian 2-matrix model \cite{Khalkhali:2023onm}.
 The loop equations of \cite{MakeenkoMigdal} have been extended here to include arbitrary plaquettes that whirl around any edge more than once, and Wilson loops that are allowed to do the same.